ChengZhenLee/Customized-Automated-Trading-CAT/README.md

 docker run -d -p 6379:6379 redis
 ```

-- **API Keys**: Do not commit sensitive API keys (e.g. `keys.json` and `firebaseApp.js`) to version control.
+- **API Keys**: Do not commit sensitive API keys (e.g. `keys.json`) to version control.
 These files contain credentials that should remain private.

 - **Backtrader Plotting Issue**: By default, Backtrader attempts to render plots in a GUI window, which can block the backend from running properly.
 To resolve this, you need to *manually disable* the `plotter.show()` call in Backtrader's source code:
 1. Open the file `server/venv/Lib/site-packages/backtrader/cerebro.py`.